 People with sensitivity to light usually struggle with light themes.
 Also, generally, a dark theme has its advantages – it reduces glare and blue light.
 A reduced amount of blue light helps to sleep better as blue light can interfere with sleep cycles.

 On the other hand, dark mode causes the pupil to dilate and this causes the vision to be blurry.
 Dark mode can also increase the halation effect that is typical for people with myopia and astigmatism.
-So the general recommendation is to make a dark version of visualization but preferably in a combination with a light version.
+So the general recommendation is to make a dark version of visualization but preferably in combination with a light version.

 7. Use a single-hue palette